search icon

 Consideration cannot be nominal.
 This means that consideration can’t be too little compared to the value of what the other party is giving up.
 For example, a penny for several acres of land may not be sufficient consideration.

-Another issue is that consideration cannot be something you’re already required to do.
-An example of this would be if your friend agreed to pay you $200 if you arrest a criminal.
-However, you are a police officer, and it’s your legal obligation to arrest criminals.
-If your friend doesn’t pay you the $200, you can’t sue for a breach of contract because there was no consideration.
+Another issue is that consideration cannot be something a person is already required to do.
+An example of this would be if one friend agreed to pay another $200 for arresting a criminal.
+However, if the one friend is a police officer, it’s their legal obligation to arrest criminals.
+If the other friend doesn’t pay the $200, the police officer can’t sue for a breach of contract because there was no consideration.

 Past Consideration

 Consideration requires that both parties create new obligations under the contract.
-You can’t bargain for something that already happened in the past.
-For example, your mom agrees to give you $200 because you were on the honor roll for your college two years ago.
-This new $200 didn’t induce you to work hard to make the honor roll.
-You already did it without this promise.
+A person can’t bargain for something that already happened in the past.
+For example, suppose an entrepreneur’s mom agrees to give them $200 because they were on the college honor roll two years ago.
+This new $200 didn’t induce them to work hard to make the honor roll; they already did it without this promise.
 This is considered past consideration, and it isn’t enough to form an enforceable contract.

 Consideration Examples

-Examples help explain the concept of consideration.
-A settlement agreement demonstrates an example of consideration.
+An example can help explain the concept of consideration further.
+One common example of consideration is a settlement agreement in lieu of a lawsuit.
 In a settlement agreement, one person agrees to pay a second person.
 The second person agrees to withdraw a lawsuit in exchange for the sum of money the first party pays them.
 The payment and withdrawal of the lawsuit are bargained for and amount to consideration.
-Both parties receive a benefit and lose something.
+Both parties receive a benefit and lose something, so there is valid consideration.

 Summary